-In order to get materials spent for the use of the present year’s students, to assure that collections are not built over the 24-hour period prior to a single budgetary due date, and to minimize erosion of the following year’s budget by unfilled orders, it is recommended that the majority of materials orders be in the hands of the librarian by March 15, beginning as early as July or August prior to the academic year.
+In order to get the materials budget spent for the use of the present year’s students, to assure that collections are not built over the 24-hour period prior to a single budgetary due date, and to minimize erosion of the following year’s budget by unfilled orders, it is recommended that the majority of materials orders be in the hands of the librarian by March 15, beginning as early as July or August prior to the academic year.

 SELECTION OF MATERIALS

-The Director of the Library has over-all responsibility for the development of the library collections, but the building of an adequate materials collection must depend upon use of the specialized knowledge of all members of the academic community, and part of the responsibility for developing a strong and well-balanced collection is shared by faculty members (as subject experts), professional library staff (as collection experts), and students (as researchers).
+The Director of the Library has overall responsibility for the development of the library collections, but the building of an adequate materials collection must depend upon use of the specialized knowledge of all members of the academic community, and part of the responsibility for developing a strong and well-balanced collection is shared by faculty members (as subject experts), professional library staff (as collection experts), and students (as researchers).

 Certain guidelines should be observed in recommending titles for purchase:

 - accuracy and authority of the material under consideration, the reputation of the author and the publishers, and the social and/or artistic merit of the work as a whole;

 - materials which support those areas taught at this college; and

 A philosophy of appropriateness of materials can come only with understanding of the different kinds of libraries and what people logically seek from each type.
 Therefore, Perkins Library shall collect the following classes of materials for clearly understood reasons and in logical proportions.

 - Archival materials: Perkins Library shall collect only those archival (primary source) materials which have to do with development of Doane University and with the United Church of Christ as it pertains to Doane.
 All other materials in this category would be directed to their appropriate and logical repository, i.e., the setting to which a researcher logically would be drawn.
 (See also, "Archives: a policy on Selection and Management of College Records.”)